 Hi there AppWorks fans,

 Welcome to the installation page of AppWorks tips.

 This overview guide will help you install AppWorks on a local VM image running on the free available Oracle Virtual Box software.
 All software packages used will be freely available for installation except the AppWorks from OpenText as this is licensed software.
-Only as a consultant you can always request a temporary license (mostly 6 moths) to use the full featured software for try-out purposes, but if you have a valid license this can also be used.
+Only as a consultant you can always request a temporary license (mostly six months) to use the full featured software for try-out purposes.
+If you already have a valid license ready, this can also be used.

-This guide will be a series of several blog posts that will be dependent on each other and will be published each week in a row till the 10 steps are fully nailed.
+This guide will be a series of several blog posts that will be dependent on each other to finish a complete installation.

-The required 10 steps for a best of all installation for AppWorks:
+The required 10 steps for the best of all installation for AppWorks:

 The virtualization software for running VM images on your local machine.
 Software can be found on virtualbox.org and a detailed installation can be found on this post.